zenaan/iqnets/README.md

 IQNets by design are/is founded on the following technical computer networking principles:

- - packet switched (initially UDP)
+ - packet switched (initially UDP), not TCP connection oriented
- - chaff filled (by peer negotiation per end user configuration) - this is network bandwidth and latency normalization, but also includes packet size normalization
+ - chaff filled (by peer negotiation per end user configuration) - this is network bandwidth and latency normalization (over time), but also includes packet size normalization
  - end-user node routed (no directory authorities)
  - friend to friend for primary trust, but allowing "unknown" nodes per config
- - privacy enhancing (every claim of guaranteed "anonymity" is asking end users to deceive themselves and thereby put themselves at potentially great personal risk)
+ - privacy enhancing (every claim of guaranteed "anonymity" is asking end users to deceive themselves and thereby put themselves unknowingly at potentially great personal risk)
- - communications networks
+ - digital communications networks
- - for all types of digital communications - tweets to torrents, web browsing to phone calls
+ - for everything from tweets to torrents, web browsing to phone calls

 The design of IQNets begins late October 2019.

 IQNets shall be ready when it's ready, and not before.

-Time frame for even a "techy admins only prototype" is "Not Sure" (with thanks to Idiocracy the movie).
+Time frame for even a "techy admins/testing only prototype" is "Not Sure" (hat tip to Idiocracy).

 (IQNets is Renamed from "Covfefe Opportunistic VPN For Encrypted F2F Exchange" - Covfefe shall be my trigger memeing chat client (running on IQNets) instead :)